Nolram567/GermaParlPy/README.md

 Potential use cases range from the examination of research questions in political science, history or linguistics to the compilation of training data sets for AI.

+In addition, this library makes it possible to access the GermaParl corpus in Python and apply powerful NLP libraries such as spacy or gensim to it.
+Previously, the corpus could only be accessed using the PolMineR package in the R programming language.

 ## Installation

 GermaParlPy is available on PyPi: